How To Become A Teen Model

 1. Do proper research

-Before deciding whether modelling is something that you enjoy or have what it takes to be one, it is a good idea first to familiarise yourself with the requirements of the industry.
+Before deciding whether modelling is something you enjoy or have what it takes to be one, it is a good idea first to familiarise yourself with the requirements of the modeling industry.
 It is good to realise that you can do three different types of modelling, such as plus-size, fashion, and commercial and that you might be better suited to some than others.
 Determine the modelling that you plan to pursue.

 - Commercial models pose for everything from catalogues to magazines to print ads.
 There’s more variety in the look and size in this field of modelling, which means that you can be curvy and shorter than 5’8”.

-- Plus-Size Models are usually at least 5’8”, but typically are a size 10 or higher.
+- Plus-size models are usually at least 5’8”, but typically are a size 10 or higher.
 They usually model plus-size accessories and clothing.

 2. Be realistic

-- You should pursue modelling if you are passionate about it, but you should first finish school and consider other careers that you are also likely to enjoy.
+- You should pursue modelling if you are passionate about it, but you should first finish school and consider other careers you are also likely to enjoy.

-- If you are still in your early teens and have not yet experienced a significant growth spurt, it can be a good idea to wait to pursue modelling until you are a bit older.
+- If you are still in your early teens and have not yet experienced a significant growth spurt, it can be a good idea to wait to pursue modelling until you are older.

 3. Talk to your parents

 If you are under 18, it is essential to seek the permission of your parents to start modelling.
-Explain to them why you want to be a model.
-You can help show your parents your level of enthusiasm by sharing the research that you have done, including the modelling that you think you are best suited for.
+Explain to them why you want to be a teenage model.
+You can help show your parents your level of enthusiasm by sharing the research you have done, including the modelling you think you are best suited for.
 You might also have to reassure them that school will still be a top priority irrespective of what happens to your modelling career.

 - If your parents are not on board with the idea of you embarking on a modelling career, it’s better not to disagree with them.
-Give them some time to get used to the idea and then try to talk to them about it again.
+Give them some time to get used to the idea, and then try to talk to them about it again.

 5. Study Magazines